 Visiting Seattle requires a fair amount of foot travel but thanks to the awesome Seattle public transportation system we were able to whiz across town to the iconic Space Needle.
 Dogs are allowed on public transportation as well which made the day with Maggie so much easier.
 Check out Maggie, below, riding the Monorail.
 She actually liked it much better than the bus ride into the city.
 We really loved the fact that Seattle public transportation allows pets to ride with you.
 Thumbs up Seattle!!

 Built for the 1962 World’s Fair the Space Needle is an observation tower and a landmark of the Pacific Northwest.
-During the ’62 World’s Fair the Space Needle drew over 2.3 million visitors.
+During the ’62 World’s Fair, the Space Needle drew over 2.3 million visitors.
 Surrounded by a beautiful park with street performers and musicians this was the most peaceful and relaxing part of our day trip to Seattle.

 With Maggie along for the adventure we were unable to take a ride to the top of the Space Needle but we’re okay with that.
 We’ll save that adventure for another visit.
 Rather than taking the ride up the needle we decided to chill out in the park and enjoy our time there.
-Aaron spotted the Ben and Jerry’s Ice Cream stand which gave us the perfect excuse to take a short break.
+Aaron spotted Ben and Jerry’s Ice Cream stand which gave us the perfect excuse to take a short break.
 Maggie turned on the charm and the girls working the stand fell in love with her.
 So much so that she trotted away, no pun intended, with a scoop of vanilla on the house.
 As you can see she really liked it.

 We really enjoyed Seattle, even with all the hustle and bustle of the crowds.
-Everyone we met were really nice and we gained a lot of Seattle knowledge chatting it up with some of the locals.
+Everyone we met was really nice and we gained a lot of Seattle knowledge chatting it up with some of the locals.
 Weather couldn’t have been better, no rain the day we visited.